vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-open-with-history.md

 had been just one intervening execution since the last threshold update (at 250 seconds) but on the whole I feel like pushing this up is helpful for improving toe strength and stamina.

+On 2026-03-21, after three consecutive executions where I exceeded 5 minutes for the first try within the execution, Iincreased the threshold to 5 minutes.